-The majority of scale manufacturers and distributors use a ÒprotectiveÓ layer of paint that possesses no protective qualities once it has been scratched or scraped off the scale.
+The majority of scale manufacturers and distributors use a protective layer of paint that possesses no protective qualities once it has been scratched or scraped off the scale.
 This kind of damage is an extremely common occurrence, especially when loading and unloading larger chemical containers.

 While stainless steel is far more resistant to corrosion than other metals, it cannot hold out indefinitely.
-Our triple epoxy makes it more difficult to scratch the scaleÕs surface, which extends the useful life of the scale.
+Our triple epoxy makes it more difficult to scratch the scale’s surface, which extends the useful life of the scale.